Doctoral thesis defence

 Doctoral thesis defence is always open event and must be accessible to the public.

 - The dissertation announcement published in the University’s website and any personal invitations must indicate a video conferencing software (Zoom, Teams, etc.) and a link to access the doctoral thesis defence.
-The link must be sent to the University’s Communication services together with the dissertation announcement.
+If your dissertation is remotely accessible, please create a link address before filling the information of your dissertation in the online form.
+A remote link is required before the form can be submitted.
+For more information, see the Communication guidelines for doctoral candidates.

 - Two-way streaming of the defence requires in advance testing of the remote connection before the thesis defence date.